awsdocs/amazon-s3-user-guide/doc_source/default-bucket-encryption.md

       + In the list that appears, choose the AWS KMS CMK\.
       + In the list that appears, choose **Custom KMS ARN**, and then enter the Amazon Resource Name of the AWS KMS CMK\.
 **Important**
+You can use only KMS CMKs that are enabled in the same AWS Region as the bucket\.
+The S3 console only lists 100 KMS CMKs per Region\.
+If you have more than 100 CMKs in the same Region, you can only see the first 100 CMKs in the S3 console\.
+To use a KMS CMK that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS CMK ARN\.
 When you use an AWS KMS CMK for server\-side encryption in Amazon S3, you must choose a symmetric CMK\.
 Amazon S3 only supports symmetric CMKs and not asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
 ![\[Default encryption screen with AWS KMS chosen, and a drop-down list with CMK names.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/add-default-encryption-kms-key.png)
 **Important**